lediau/zookeeper-first-project/README.md

 # zookeeper-first-project

-[First project in JetBrains Academy]
+[First project in JetBrains Academy — easy]

 There are many animals in the zoo, and all of them need care.
 The animals must be fed, cleaned, surrounded by their kin, and kept happy.
 That is a difficult task for our large zoo, so one of our employers has suggested a more convenient way to keep track of everything.
 She wants to be able to pull up a video feed of any animal in the zoo with the help of a program.
 Being able to check on each habitat would help the zookeepers take care of our furry friends more efficiently!